 A small point of light creates a simple shadow called an umbra.
 You can see an umbra when you shine a flashlight on an opaque object and it casts a shadow.
 The shadow begins and ends and, depending on the distance from the object, creates a sharp silhouette that closely resembles the form of the original object.

-The anumbra is the area where the length of the ends and begins to fade into the light area.
+- Antumbra: The antumbra is the area where the length of the shadow ends and begins to fade into the light area.
 It corresponds with the top of the opaque object.
-The anumbra extends past the top of the shadow and gradually lets in more light.
+The antumbra extends past the top of the shadow and gradually lets in more light.

 The angle of the sun affects the length and sharpness of shade.
 When the day begins, the sunlight is extremely diffuse.
 As it passes the horizon and moves toward the top of the sky, shadows become shorter and sharper.
 At midday, shadows are cast directly downward.
 At this time, only suspended objects such as awnings will create shade.